aexy-io/viral-ai-vids/video-ads-generation/README.md

    - Add your API keys in the sidebar
    - Enter your video idea (e.g., "Mercedes luxury car commercial")
    - Select prompt inspiration from the library
-   - Choose VEO3 model and aspect ratio
+   - Choose Gemini model and aspect ratio guidance
-   - Click "Generate Video"
+   - Click "Generate Storyboard"
-   - Download your professional marketing video!
+   - Copy the storyboard JSON into your preferred video generation tool (e.g., VEO3)

 ### 💻 Option 2: Command Line (For Developers)